Esri/i3s-spec/profiles/common/docs/LodSelection.md

 # LOD selection

-A LodSelection object provides information on a given metric determined during the cooking process of an I3S store.
-This metric can be used by the client to determine whether a representation is of the right quality level for rendering or whether a different representation is needed.
-Cookers can add as many LodSelection objects as desired but must provide one as soon as the layer's lodType is not null.
+A LodSelection object provides metric information determined during the cooking process of an I3S store.
+This metric can be used by the client to determine whether a representation is of the correct quality.
+Cookers can add as many LodSelection objects as desired, but must provide one as soon as the layer's lodType is not null.
 Of the three min/avg/max values, typically only one or two are used.

 ### Properties